 David's son Finn was born sleeping on Friday 13th April 2012 and Sands' support made a huge difference to David and his wife.
 Since then they have raised money for Sands, and his wife has blogged about her experiences.
 David has held several senior commercial roles within Barclays and is particularly interested in using his marketing and strategy background to support fundraising, and help build new corporate relationships and professional support for the charity.

 Joel lives in Harrietsham, Kent and is the Managing Director for Stagecoach South East.

 Joel first became involved with Sands in February 2008 following the stillbirth of his daughter Maisie.
-It was at that time that he took up running, completing the Great South Run in Maisie’s memory in October of 2008.
-Joel has been running ever since and successfully completed the London Marathon ten years on in 2018, again fundraising for Sands.
+It was at that time that he took up running, completing the Great South Run in Maisie’s memory for Sands in October of 2008, and the London Marathon ten years on in 2018.

 Dr Sarah Stock

 Sarah is a Consultant Obstetrician at the Royal Infirmary of Edinburgh and a Senior Clinical Lecturer at the University of Edinburgh.
 She leads research which aims to reduce the number of baby deaths and improve care for women and their families, and collaborates with experts from around the world on projects on the prediction and prevention of pregnancy complications.
 Sarah chairs the Royal College of Obstetricians and Gynaecologists Stillbirth Clinical Study Group, is involved in UK and European Guideline development, and sits on the Scottish Government Stillbirth Subgroup.
 She is particularly interested in bringing her clinical and research expertise to the charity.

 Sangeeta is a consultant in obstetrics and gynaecology in Barts Health Trust and 2020-21 President of the Obstetrics and Gynaecology Academic Council (Royal Society of Medicine).